Samuel Goldwyn Films

-Samuel Goldwyn Films is an American film company that licenses, releases and distributes art-house, independent and foreign films.
+Samuel Goldwyn Films, LLC is an American film company that licenses, releases and distributes art-house, independent and foreign films.
 It was founded by Samuel Goldwyn Jr., the son of the Hollywood business magnate/mogul, Samuel Goldwyn.
 The current incarnation is a successor to The Samuel Goldwyn Company.

 Background

-After The Samuel Goldwyn Company was acquired by Orion Pictures Corporation in 1996 and by MGM in 1997, Samuel Goldwyn Jr. founded Samuel Goldwyn Films as an independent production/distribution studio.
-Until his passing, the younger Goldwyn owned sole rights to the use of the name and signature logo as part of the settlement of his 1999 lawsuit against MGM, which changed its Goldwyn subsidiary's name to G2 Films.
-Goldwyn previously operated IDP Distribution, which distributed films for Fireworks Films, Stratosphere Entertainment, and Roadside Attractions.
+After The Samuel Goldwyn Company was acquired by Orion Pictures Corporation in 1996 and by Metro-Goldwyn-Mayer in 1997, Samuel Goldwyn Jr. founded Samuel Goldwyn Films as an independent production/distribution studio.
+Until his death, Goldwyn owned sole rights to the use of the name and signature logo as part of the settlement of his 1999 lawsuit against Metro-Goldwyn-Mayer, which changed its Goldwyn subsidiary's name to G2 Films.
+Goldwyn previously operated IDP Distribution, which distributed films for Fireworks Films, Stratosphere Entertainment, and Roadside Attractions..

 Films

 This is a list of films distributed and/or produced by Samuel Goldwyn Films.